Outstanding gemstones mines and other finds around the world

-Below are listed selected finds of gemstones around the globe.
+Below are listed selected gemstone mines and other finds around the globe.
 Finds are arranged by the part of the world and in an alphabetic order:

 - Antsongombato gem mine – Madagascar, Vakinankara-tra.
 Here are found by far the largest and best crystals of extremely rare mineral and gemstone – rhodizite – londonite.
 This mineral is very hard, transparent, in pale green – yellow color.
 Here is found also good quality red tourmaline.

 - Blue garnets of Bekily (Ambahatany and other mines) – Madagascar, Androy.
 The only find of blue garnets in the world, a pyrope-spessartine with vanadium content.
 Some of these stones have color change effect – from blue in daylight to red in artificial light.